Living in Malaysia: The Expat Guide for 2023

 The Cameron Highlands is a popular destination for expats looking to escape the heat and humidity of Malaysia’s cities.

-Living costs are higher in the Cameron Highlands compared to elsewhere in Malaysia – and space is limited.
+Living costs are higher in the Cameron Highlands than elsewhere in Malaysia – and space is limited.
 Yet the cooler climate and beautiful scenery make it a popular choice for expats.

 Perhentian Islands

-The Perhentian Islands are a pair of small islands also located off the east coast of Malaysia that are popular with expats looking for a quiet, laid-back lifestyle.
+The Perhentian Islands are a pair of small islands off the east coast of Malaysia that are popular with expats seeking a quiet, laid-back lifestyle.

-As with the other islands on this list, the Perhentian islands are home to beautiful beaches and coral reefs, and there are many opportunities for diving, snorkeling, and other water sports.
+As with the other islands on this list, the Perhentians are home to beautiful beaches and coral reefs.

-But again, keep in mind that the cost of living on islands is higher than on the mainland.
+But again, do keep in mind that the cost of living on any island in Malaysia is higher than on the mainland.

 MM2H vs. PVIP Visa

-A side-by-side comparison of the PVIP program requirements, MM2H, along with the old MM2H requirements prior to the change.
+A side-by-side comparison of the PVIP, MM2H, and the old MM2H program requirements.

-The Malaysia My Second Home (MM2H program) was the first investment visa scheme of its type in Southeast Asia and has continuously operated since the early-1990s.
+The Malaysia My Second Home (MM2H program) was Southeast Asia’s first investment visa scheme and has continuously operated since the early 1990s.

 Up until recently, it was the only way you could live in Malaysia on a permanent basis.
-Nowadays, you also have the Premium Visa (PVIP) program which is arguably an even better option if you’re a wealthy investor.
+Nowadays, you also have the Premium Visa (PVIP) program, arguably an even better option if you’re a wealthy investor.

-Below you’ll find a quick overview of Malaysia’s two investment residency options.
+Below is a quick overview of Malaysia’s two investment residency options.

-The Malaysia My Second Home program is a popular residency program for foreigners who wish to live in Malaysia.
+The Malaysia My Second Home program is a popular residency program for foreigners who want to live here full-time.

-The program provides a 5-year renewable visa to successful applicants, allowing them to stay and live in Malaysia without the need for a work permit.
+Specifically, it provides a 5-year renewable visa to applicants, allowing them to stay and live in Malaysia without a work permit.

-The program requires a minimum fixed deposit of RM1,000,000 ($250,000) to be made in a Malaysian bank account, which cannot be withdrawn until the end of the program.
-Additionally, applicants must meet a minimum monthly income requirement of RM40,000 ($10,000) to prove they can support themselves while living in Malaysia.
+In addition, applicants must show a minimum monthly income requirement of RM40,000 ($10,000) to prove they can support themselves while living in Malaysia.

-Another notable change to MM2H is the new residency requirement, stipulating that applicants must spend at least 90 days in Malaysia each year to maintain their visa.
+Another notable change to MM2H is the new residency requirement, which stipulates that applicants must spend at least 90 days in Malaysia annually to maintain their visa.

 Despite the changes, the MM2H program remains an attractive option for many expats, as it provides a relatively easy way to obtain long-term residency in Malaysia, a country known for its low cost of living and welcoming people.